-We are currently designing the Bull Run Filtration Project with construction of the new filtration facility and pipelines expected to start in 2023.
-We are also building Improved Corrosion Control Treatment at our Lusted Hill facility.
-We will continue to update these FAQs as the projects progress and more information becomes available.
+In April 2022, we completed construction of Improved Corrosion Control Treatment at our Lusted Hill facility to help reduce the risk of lead at customers' taps.
+We're currently designing the Bull Run Filtration Project with construction of the new water filtration facility and related pipelines expected to start mid-2023.
+We'll continue to update these FAQs as the projects progress and more information becomes available.

 Why is the filtration facility needed?

 The water filtration facility is needed to comply with federal and state drinking water regulations and remove the microorganism Cryptosporidium from our water supply.
 The filtration facility will also help us reduce potential impacts to our water supply from wildfires, landslides, and other natural disasters.

 The Environmental Protection Agency considers Cryptosporidium to be a health risk and implemented a series of regulations called the Surface Water Treatment Rules to reduce illnesses caused by Cryptosporidium and other pathogens in drinking water.
 In January 2017, we began detecting Cryptosporidium in the Bull Run supply that, while at low levels, exceeded what is allowable by these drinking water regulations.